kgaughan/aoc/2022/day09/README.md

 Simulate your complete hypothetical series of motions. _How many positions does the tail of the rope visit at least once?_

+Your puzzle answer was `5930`.

+The first half of this puzzle is complete!
+It provides one gold star: \*